FBoucher/stream-projects/Streams/2020-10-07-Stream131-AddingClicks-Statistics-to-TinyBlazorAdmin.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank add more information about the short Urls created by the App.
+For this he will create new classes to hold the data, and use SyncFusion Grid and Chart.

 📺 - Twitch archive - stream no.131